vorakl/TrivialRC/README.md

 Basically, all you need to install TrivialRC is download the latest release of the script from `http://vorakl.github.io/TrivialRC/trc` and give it an execute permission.
 By default, it looks for configuration files in the same directory from which it was invoked but this behavior can be changed by setting a work directory (`-w|--workdir` parametr).
 So, if you are going to use configuration files and keep them in /etc/, then you would probably want to install the script to /etc/ as well and simply run it without specifying any parametrs.
 Another option in this case could be to install the script in a more appropriate path but don't forget to specify `--workdir /etc` parametr every time when you invoke this rc system.
 Both options are possible and depend more on a particular use case.
-For instance, in case of using in a Docker container, I personaly prefer to have all configuration in separate files in `trc.d/` sub-directory and copy it together with the script in `/etc/` .
+For instance, in case of using in a docker container, I personaly prefer to have all configuration in separate files in `trc.d/` sub-directory and copy it together with the script in `/etc/` .

 ### The installation on top of CentOS Linux base image